sara-nl/clouddocs/UvAworkshop-2016-01-25/UvAworkshop-2016-01-25-xBeach.markdown

 </div>

 In this advanced part of our HPC Cloud tutorial we ask you to play around with a parallel processing technique (multiprocessing): message-passing (MPI).
-For this UNESCO-IHE tutorial, we also want to give you a taste of how tools that you can use in the water management field can be used on the HPC Cloud.
-In particular, we have prepared an exercise for you to run XBeach with multiple processors over multiple VMs.
+For this tutorial, we will use a tool from the water management field, called `xBeach`.
+In particular, we have prepared few exercises for you to run XBeach with multiple processors over multiple VMs.

 ## Running a real tool in parallel: XBeach

 From the [XBeach website](http://oss.deltares.nl/web/xbeach/):

 > XBeach is a two-dimensional model for wave propagation, long waves and mean flow, sediment transport and morphological changes of the nearshore area, beaches, dunes and backbarrier during storms.

-Several of your colleagues have repeatedly mentioned to SURFsara that they are using it for their research/work projects, so we figure it is a rather commonplace tool in your field.
 It is written largely in the FORTRAN programming language, and it has built-in MPI capabilities.

 This exercise will let you use XBeach, see it run in parallel, first with several processors within a single VM and then over multiple VMs.

-> **NOTE:**
->
->Your tutorial facilitators today are no experts on the tool itself.
-We do not know how to interpret the inputs or the results (we do not even know if the results are correct!).
-We will be happy to hear feedback from you on this matter ;-).
-Hopefully, you will be able to run it successfully with all the knowledge you have gathered so far, and see that, at least for a reduced number of processors, when you add more of them it tends to takes less to solve the problem.

 ### a) Setting up a VM with XBeach